yvnvii/hack-the-planet/docs/sessions/session-15.md

 be more familiar with the following topics:

 - The Scikit-learn API
+- Dimension reduction/decomposition
-- Supvervised vs unsupervised learning
+- Supervised vs unsupervised learning
 - Classification and Regression model fitting

 ## :material-human-male-board-poll: In class exercises